Tyler-Owen-Morris/PirateTradeWars/server/SERVER_CONTEXT.md

-# Server Architecture - Pirate Odyssey
+# Server Architecture - Pirate Trade Wars

 ## Overview
 The server is a Node.js application using Express for HTTP endpoints and WebSockets for real-time game communication.
 It manages game state, player interactions, trading mechanics, and data persistence.